Assistant/Associate Professor Environmental and Natural Resource Economics

 This is a 9-month tenure-accruing position that will be 40% teaching (College of Agricultural and Life Sciences) and 60% research (Florida Agricultural Experiment Station), available in the Food and Resource Economics Department, Institute of Food and Agricultural Sciences, at the University of Florida.
-The candidate is expected to develop a research program with a focus on topics such as climate change, ecosystem services valuation, invasive species, and/or land use issues.
+The candidate is expected to develop a research program in the area of natural resource and environmental economics.
 Duties will include teaching undergraduate and graduate courses in environmental and natural resource economics and other courses as needed to support our undergraduate and graduate programs.
 This assignment may change in accordance with the needs of the unit.
 Tenure will accrue in the Food and Resource Economics Department.
-Candidates interested in analysis of large datasets, potentially including spatial econometric methods are encouraged to tie into a campus wide effort by the University of Florida aims to expand the use of AI in higher education and research (https://ai.ufl.edu).
-The University is home to the HiPerGator, one of the most powerful high-performance computers at a US public university.
-The Department is committed to support the [email protected] initiative by developing high quality empirical scholarship and teaching curriculum.
 The faculty member will seek contract and grant funding actively to support their program.
 The faculty member will engage in Extension activities in their program area.

 The successful candidate will engage in scholarly activities related to instruction, including teaching undergraduate and/or graduate courses, advising and mentoring undergraduate and graduate students, participating in curriculum revision and enhancement, seeking funding for the teaching program, supervising undergraduate and graduate research and creative work, publishing teaching-related scholarship, producing learning tools, and engaging in professional development activities related to teaching and advising.
 Faculty are encouraged to support and participate in the CALS Honors Program, distance education, and international education.